Covenants Not to Compete In Divorce

-The Business and Professions Code – which renders void any agreement that restrains an individual form engaging in a lawful occupation or enterprise except as otherwise provided by statute – does not prohibit the issuance of a noncompetition order.
-However, the state’s policy favoring an individual’s right to freely practice his or her chosen trade or profession requires that any such restrictions be based upon evidence showing that those restrictions are reasonably necessary to preserve the value of the asset awarded to the other party in the division of marital property in a divorce.
+The Business Professions Code, voids any agreement that restrains an individual from engaging in a lawful occupation or enterprise except as otherwise provided by statute.
+In a divorce, the state’s policy favoring an individual’s right to freely practice their chosen trade or profession requires that restrictions may be based upon evidence showing that those restrictions are reasonably necessary to preserve the value of the asset awarded to the other party in the division of marital property.

-The seminal family law case concerning covenants not to compete as orders of the court in a divorce action is In re Marriage of Greaux and Mermin (2014) 223 Cal.App.4th 1242.
-During their marriage, Husband and Wife created Saint Bart’s Spirit Company (SBSC).
-Husband used his business skills to gain customers for SBSC, contributed her family contacts in the Caribbean, and had product-specific knowledge.
-As their marriage went south, Wife engaged in conduct detrimental to SBSC’s business.
+The seminal divorce case concerning covenants not to compete is In re Marriage of Greaux and Mermin (2014) 223 Cal.App.4th 1242.
+During their marriage, husband and wife created Saint Bart’s Spirit Company (“SBSC”).
+Husband used his business skills to gain customers for SBSC.
+Wife contributed her family contacts in the Caribbean and had product-specific knowledge.
+As their marriage went south, wife engaged in conduct detrimental to SBSC’s business.

-At their family law trial, Wife asked the divorce court to award SBSC to her, claiming that Husband had run SBSC into the ground and that expert testimony showed it had no value.
-The divorce court pointed out that an expert had valued SBSC at $49,000, which was completely offset by Husband’s post-separation contributions of between $43,000 and $70,000 to keep SBSC going.
-The divorce court awarded SBSC to Husband, finding that he had shown he could operate the business under adverse circumstances, while Wife appeared willing to sacrifice the interests of SBSC for seemingly little more than spiteful retribution.
-In a statement of intended decision related to the family law trial, the divorce court ordered Wife to surrender her SBSC stock, to execute all necessary documents, and to refrain from further conduct intended to harm SBSC in any way.
-The divorce court also ordered Wife to be subject to a five-year noncompetition order.
+At their divorce trial, wife’s divorce lawyer asked the divorce court to award SBSC to her, an expert testified that the business had no value and that husband had run SBSC into the ground.
+The divorce court found that an expert had valued SBSC at $49,000, which was offset by husband’s post-separation contributions of between $43,000 and $70,000 to keep SBSC operating.
+The divorce court awarded SBSC to husband, finding that he had shown that he could operate the business under adverse circumstances, while the wife appeared willing to sacrifice the interests of SBSC for seemingly little more than spiteful retribution.
+The divorce court ordered Wife to surrender her SBSC stock, to execute all necessary documents and to refrain from further conduct intended to harm SBSC in any way.
+The divorce court also ordered Wife to be subject to a five-year non-competition order.

-When the Husband, through his lawyer, prepared a proposed statement of decision, he included a noncompetition order that restrained Wife from, among other things, competing with him or SBSC for five years from the date of the divorce judgment by setting up her own company with investors or others engaged in the production, bottling, marketing, or selling of rhum agricole or any kind of rum wherever produced or grown.
-The noncompetition family law order also prevented the Wife from consulting with or working for any of SBSC’s competitors.
-The Wife opposed the divorce court order, claiming that it violated B&P C § 16600 – which provides that a contract which restrains anyone from engaging in a lawful profession, trade, or business is void – and also California’s public policy favoring open competition.
-She also asserted that the divorce court lacked the authority to make such an order in the family law action.
-The court, however, did not agree.
-It adopted Husband’s proposed statement of decision, including the noncompetition order, and entered the family law judgment.
+When the husband, through his divorce lawyer, prepared a proposed statement of decision, husband included a covenant not to compete that restrained wife from competing with him or SBSC for five years from the date of the divorce judgment.
+The non-competition divorce order also prevented the wife from consulting with or working for any of SBSC’s competitors.
+The wife’s divorce lawyer opposed the divorce court order, claiming that it violated Business Professions Code section 16600 – which voids any contract which restrains anyone from engaging in a lawful profession, trade or business.
+Her divorce lawyer also asserted that the divorce court lacked the authority to make such an order in the divorce action.
+The divorce court, however, did not agree and adopted husband’s divorce lawyer’s proposed statement of decision, including the covenant not to compete.

 The Divorce Court’s Authority to Issue Orders in Family Law Proceedings Outweighs The Public Policy in Favor of Open Competition

-Having determined that the divorce court could make such a family law order, the panel considered what the permissible scope of the order should be.
-Again, they found no California divorce case that addressed the question and turned to out-of-state cases.
+Having determined that the divorce court could make non-competition orders a divorce order, the panel considered the permissible scope.
+Non-competition orders found no California divorce case that addressed the question and again turned to out-of-state cases.
 The justices noted that in Lord v.
 Lord (Me.
-1983) 454 A.2d 830, the Maine family law court held that the divorce court could make a noncompetition order in connection with its award of the family insurance agency to the to the husband in a divorce but it needed to ensure that the restrictions the order placed on the wife were not “unduly harsh, without an adequate evidentiary basis for their necessity.”
-The panel here believed that, as the court said in Cesar v.
-Sundelin (2012) 81 Mass.App.Ct.
-721, “noncompetition orders must be reasonable and not broader than necessary to protect the good will included in the valuation and transfer.”
-The California panel also recognized that other states have limited the scope of such an order to “a specified geographic area” where the business was conducted, and they agreed with that restriction, absent evidence that a broader scope was necessary to protect the value of the business.
-Here, the panel found the divorce court had abused its discretion by failing to determine the proper geographic scope of the noncompetition order to make findings as to why the scope of the family law order should not be limited.
-Accordingly, the justices reversed the part of the family law judgment pertaining to the noncompetition divorce order and remanded it for further proceedings consistent with this opinion.
+1983) 454 A.2d 830, the Maine divorce court held that the divorce court could make a non-competition orders in connection with its award of the family insurance agency to the husband in a divorce but the non-competition orders needed to ensure that the restrictions the order placed on the wife were not “unduly harsh, without an adequate evidentiary basis for their necessity.”
+The court believed that “noncompetition orders must be reasonable and not broader than necessary to protect the good will included in the valuation and transfer.”
+The California Court of Appeal panel also recognized that other states have limited the scope of an order to “a specified geographic area” where the business was conducted, and they agreed with that restriction, absent evidence that a broader scope was necessary to protect the value of the business.
+Here, the panel found that the divorce court had abused its discretion by failing to determine the proper geographic scope of the noncompetition orders to make findings as to why the scope of the divorce order should not be limited.
+Accordingly, the justices reversed the part of the divorce judgment pertaining to the noncompetition divorce order and remanded it for further proceedings consistent with this opinion.

-Where there is a goodwill component in the business, the family law court may make a noncompetition order to protect the value of the asset after the divorce.
-In the leading family law case on this issue, In re Marriage of Greaux and Mermin (2014) 233 Cal.App4th 1242, a reversal of the court below, the First District held that a family law court that awards a community property business to one spouse in a divorce has the authority to issue a noncompetition order against the other spouse in order to preserve the value (i.e. the goodwill or trade secrets) of the underlying asset after the divorce.
+Where there is a goodwill component in the business, the divorce court may make a non-competition order to protect the value of the asset after the divorce.
+In the leading divorce case on this issue, In re Marriage of Greaux and Mermin (2014) 233 Cal.App4th 1242, a reversal of the court below, the First District held that a divorce court that awards a community property business to one spouse in a divorce has the authority to issue a non-competition order against the other spouse in order to preserve the value (i.e. the goodwill or trade secrets) of the underlying asset after the divorce.
 However, the divorce court’s order must restrict its scope to the geographic area where the parties conducted their business absent evidence that a broader scope is needed.
-Finally, care should be used in determining and drafting the proper scope of the noncompetition clause to avoid future litigation of the divorce judgment relative to interpretation.
+Finally, care should be used in determining and drafting the proper scope of the non-competition clause to avoid future litigation of the divorce judgment relative to interpretation.